mechtron/mechtron.github.io/consulting.md

 ### 🛠️ DevOps & Platform Engineering

-Systems not scaling for the latest increase in traffic?
-Scared to hit the deloy button?
+Traffic surging, systems failing?
+Afraid to deploy?
 Flying blind?
 I can help with that, too.

 Areas of expertise: